YashasviRawat15/cricketAnalysis_DMproject/README.md

 3. Build a model to predict the winner of a match (Here I have considered the data of IPL matches.)

-## Understanding IPL T20 and Cricket performances
-IPL is a treasure trove of cricket data and hence analyzing IPL results could well prove to be interesting.
-Its played in the exciting 20–20 format.
-The 12th edition of IPL completed on May 12 with the Mumbai Indians winning an easy win.

 ## Understanding Data
 There are 3 files in the Github repo and a folder named IPL which contains data.
 1. `README.md` (this file)